jessicaGA/MSTU_4031/reveal.js/slides/slides_10.md

 ##POLYMORPHSIM

-Since 't' extends 's, we have an implied connection to the reference variable 'o'
+Since 't' extends 's', we have an implied connection to the reference variable 'o'

 ---